tarik-kabaki/barbershop/README.md

 4. making API POST requests
 5. inserting the appointments in the backend

-   and a lot more stuff that for the tasks
+   and a lot more stuff for the tasks

    Best regards
    Tarik Kabaki